Violent Assault Jolts Beacon Community; Privacy Of Victim Respected; Community Left Unsettled

 Police activity parked at the Arno residential building the Wednesday morning of the assault, where a tent was set up and then broken down.

-To provide an idea of when district families are robo-called about an incident with the school, when a school goes on lockdown, district families are robo-called about that.
-If it is a practice drill or unexpected occurrence.
+To provide context of when district families are robo-called about an incident at school: when a school goes on lockdown or lockout, district families are robo-called about that; if it is a practice drill or unexpected occurrence.
 This week, in fact, a bat was found in the Beacon High School.
-District families were robo-called immediately about the bat, that was contained by pest control.
-Sargent families were emailed by their principal about the lockdown regarding the assult.
-Families at other schools were not alerted.
+District families were robo-called immediately about the bat, which was contained by pest control within the day.

 Details Confirmed In The Beacon Police Department’s Second Press Release